microsoft/typespec/packages/website/src/docs/standard-library/rest/operations.md

 @route("/pets/{petId}") op get(@path petId: string): Pet;
 ```

 Route can be specified on a parent namespace or interface.
-In that case all the operation, interface or namespace underneath will be prefixed with it.
+In that case all the operations, interfaces and namespaces underneath will be prefixed with it.

 ```cadl
 @route("/store")